-supply-induced demand.
+73. Referring to the Liechtenstein Health Report39 and the Commission's Report on Social Protection in Europe 1999,40 the Government of Liechtenstein points out that there is a strong correlation between the supply of medical services and the expenditure on the health system, namely, the phenomenon of supply-induced demand.
 Supply-induced demand is, in particular, made possible in health systems with a high level of insurance coverage for treatment costs.
 On this basis, the Government of Liechtenstein states that the total health expenditure in Liechtenstein can be expected to rise significantly if the number of physicians offering medical services in Liechtenstein becomes even higher.

-57. The Government of Liechtenstein observes that, since the health market in Liechtenstein was made accessible to physicians from other EEA States in 1997, there has been a sharp increase in the number of physicians operating in Liechtenstein.
-Based on the Liechtenstein Health Report, the Government of Liechtenstein points out that the rise in medical expenses in Liechtenstein during the same period gives cause for concern.
+74. The Government of Liechtenstein observes that, since the health market in Liechtenstein was made accessible to physicians from other EEA States in 1997, there has been a sharp increase in the number of physicians operating in Liechtenstein.
+Based on the Liechtenstein Health Report,41 the Government of Liechtenstein points out that the rise in medical expenses in Liechtenstein during the same period gives cause for concern.

-58. The Government of Liechtenstein states that Liechtenstein needs to find ways to monitor its escalating health expenditure.
+75. The Government of Liechtenstein states that Liechtenstein needs to find ways to monitor its escalating health expenditure.
 One way consists of preventing an uncontrollable increase in the number of practising physicians, as implemented through the single practice rule.